 When to Start Pelvic Floor Exercises After Birth: A Guide for New Moms

-If you’re wondering when to start pelvic floor exercises after birth, you probably JUST had a baby (or maybe you’re about to)- so CONGRATS mama!
+If you’re wondering when to start early pelvic floor exercises after birth, you probably JUST had a baby (or maybe you’re about to) - so CONGRATS mama!
 You did it!

 Hi!
 I’m Dr. Jackie!

-You may have heard from TikTok or Instagram that you need to be doing pelvic floor exercises postpartum to prevent common postpartum problems, such as:
+You may have heard from TikTok or Instagram that you need to be focusing on pelvic floor exercises postpartum to prevent common postpartum problems, such as:

 Pelvic heaviness / feeling like your vagina is falling out of your body